simple-jwt-login/mailpoet-integration/README.txt

 Yes.
 You can add as many short-codes as you want in a single email template.

 == Changelog ==

+= 0.1.1 ( 26 Apr 2022) =
+- Add a new parameter to allow the display of only the URL

 = 0.1.0 ( 06 Apr 2022) =
 - Initial release